Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising: Method

 where $N_{1}, N_{2}, N_{pixel}\in \mathbb R^{H \times W}$.

-We will provide a detailed explanation of the two physics-guided designs incorporated in our network.
+We will provide a detailed explanation of the two physics-aware designs incorporated in our network.

 Firstly, we introduce the design of the pixel-wise independent module.
 Considering the i.i.d. nature of pixel-wise noise, all module designs utilize spatially independent operations, employing 1$\times$1 convolutions instead of 3$\times$3 convolutions.

-Despite the theoretical advantage of 3$\times$3 convolutions in terms of optimization freedom, as 3$\times$3 convolutions encompass the search space of 1$\times$1 convolutions, 3$\times$3 convolutions can pose an optimization trap in practical scenarios.
-The presence of non-zero parameters in 3$\times$3 convolutions (except the central parameter) introduces spatial correlation, which contradicts the prior assumption of pixel-wise spatial independence.
+The representation space of a $1\times1$ convolution kernel is strictly a subset of that of a $3\times3$ convolution kernel.
+Intuitively, replacing $1\times1$ convolutions with $3\times3$ convolutions will not degrade the performance.
+However, $3\times3$ convolutions can pose an optimization trap in practice.
+The presence of non-zero parameters in 3$\times$3 convolution kernels (except the central parameter) inevitably introduces spatial correlation, which contradicts the prior assumption of pixel-wise spatial independence.

 It is worth emphasizing that most of learning-based methods~\cite{ECCV20/DANet, ECCV20/CAGAN, NIPS21/PNGAN, CVPR22/DUS}, including flow-based methods~\cite{NoiseFlow, CVPR23/LLD}, introduce spatial correlations.
 Moreover, the distinctive feature of PND, decoupling noise into spatially independent pixel-wise noise, is a sufficient condition where the efficacy of 1$\times$1 convolutions shines.
 Therefore, the usage of 1$\times$1 convolutions in the proxy model is simple yet nontrivial.
 By adhering to the structural constraint of 1$\times$1 convolutions, the proxy model significantly reduces its optimization freedom while adhering to the prior assumption of spatial independence.